nus-cs2103-AY2324S1/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`No Done tasks found in task list` | Ensure that there are tasks marked as done in your task list with [`findDone` command](#29-finding-all-tasks-that-are-done-finddone).
+`No Done tasks found in task list` | Ensure that there are tasks marked as done in your task list.

 ---